 1. The API invoker/ROF/UE sends a revocation request to the CCF/AZF.
 In addition to the API invoker ID, the revocation request includes the indication of the requested service operation/resource.
 For RNAA, the request also includes the GPSI of the UE.

 2. The CCF/AZF verifies the API invoker ID and, if successful, revokes the service operation/resource.
-The CCF/AZF updates its stored authorization information.
+The CCF/AZF updates its stored authorization information, e.g., updated service operation levels or resource levels.

 3. The CCF/AZF responses to the API invoker/ROF/UE.
-The response includes indication whether revocation is successful, updated authorization informatoin.
-If a token is issued, the token claims include the updated service operation/resource, and GPSI for RNAA.
+The response includes indication whether revocation is successful, and the updated authorization information, e.g., updated service operation levels or resource levels.
+If a token is issued, the token claims include the updated service operation/resource levels, and GPSI for RNAA.